ztt0821/EHTC/README.md

 # EHTC
-This is the code of Fish image instance segmentation.
+This is the code of Fish Image Instance Segmentation: An Enhanced Hybrid Task Cascade Approach which is accepted by IEEE ICSC 2021.
 We follow the code of https://github.com/open-mmlab/mmdetection and https://github.com/DmitryUlyanov/deep-image-prior.

 ## `Step 1`: